MTD Is Live. Don't Fall Behind! Start Today for Free

 • Any adjustments to your quarterly figures

-• Other income sources (employment, pensions, savings, dividends)
+• Other income sources (employment, pensions, savings, dividends) not included in quarterly updates

 • Tax reliefs and allowances